MaLoSch/Project-Ascent/README.md

 ### To-Do for current MVP
 - [ ] Bugs
     - [ ] Timer controls don't seem to be centered
+    - [ ] Timer toggle needs to be styled
+    - [ ] Timer should pause countdown when reaching 0
 - [X] Accordion component
     - [X] Description accordion should be open by default
     - [X] Add state to accordion component to control open/closed state